funkydan2/alpha-church/SETUP.md

 You may also set the bible translation by defining `bible_version = "ESV"` (or NLT, KJV, CSB, etc.).
 If you don't define a translation, the default *ESV* will be used.

-**Note:** reftagger (the Javascript library which builds these popups) is [incompatable with adblock plus](https://community.logos.com/forums/p/139517/890932.aspx).
-On browsers with Adblock Plus installed, this causes the front page to load very strangely.

 ## Nearly finished

 To preview your site, run Hugo's built-in local server.